m-millions/add-new-promo-codes/README.md

     05 - is the month for the end of the promotion
     14 - is the day for the end of the promotion

+(4) interact with mongo at the command line to verify that the new codes have been successfully added to the promocode collection.
 The out-put for this usecase will look like this:

     { "promotion_id" : 888,
     "discount_code" : "4kf0Z7Yf",